There are two primary types of solutions for databases: SQL vs NoSQL – or relational databases and non-relational databases.

 SQL

 Relational databases store data in rows and columns.
-Each row contains all the information about one entity, and columns are all the separate data points.
+Each row contains all the information about one entity, and the columns are all separate data points.

 NoSQL

-Following are the most common forms of NoSQL:
+The following are the most common forms of NoSQL:

 Key-Value Stores